mavlink/MAVSDK-docs/en/guide/dronecore_extensions.md

 ## Testing

-Tests in extension libraries are written and run exactly the same as "normal" DroneCore plugin tests.
+Tests in extension libraries are written in exactly the same as "normal" DroneCore plugin tests.

+The only difference is that all external tests should be compiled into their own "test runner".
+The test runner for the "external example" is defined in [/integration_tests/CMakeLists.txt]( https://github.com/dronecore/DroneCore/blob/{{ book.github_branch }}/external_example/integration_tests/CMakeLists.txt) (named `external_example_integration_tests_runner`).

 [Testing](../contributing/test.md) explains how to run (and write) unit and integration tests.